alicemunsal/dohex/DoHex.md

 Therefore software architecture don’t reflect the reality of what’s happening in the code.
 George Fairbanks calls this concept **Model-Code Gap**[^5].
 Robert Martin has addressed this issue with his **Screaming Architecture**[^6] concept.

 We can solve this problem with vertical slicing instead of horizontal slicing.
 This is often referred to as **Package by Component** or “Package by future" as opposed to”Package by layer“, and it’s quite well explained by Simon Brown in his blog post[^7].
-Marin Fowler has also written about this and I borrowed his drawing from his post "Presentation Domain Data Layering"[^8]
+Marin Fowler has also written about this and I borrowed these drawings from his post "Presentation Domain Data Layering"[^8]

 ![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_top.png)